10 Best Scissor Jacks in 2023 – Reviews & Buying Guide

 The LIBRA 26020AStabilizer Leveling Scissor Jacks are our pick for the best overall scissor jacks.
 These come as a set of four jacks that are perfect for stabilizing a trailer or camper.
 Each jack can support up to 5,000 pounds (lbs) and remains stable on the ground thanks to the bow-tie base.
 An easy to use crank handle comes with it and makes it easy to extend the jacks to their full length of 24 inches.
 They are only 4 inches when closed and are easy to store.
 It includes mounting screws for permanently attaching the jack to your structure and includes the matching socket.
 It also comes with a drill bit to make the hole you need.

 We like the LIBRA 26020AStabilizer jacks and have used them multiple times.
 The only complaint we have is that drilling the required holes can be a challenge and the supplied drill bit isn’t very high quality, so you will likely need to use a different one to install the jacks.
+Despite this, we think this is the best scissor jack lift we have reviewed this year.

 2. BIG RED T10152 Torin Steel Scissor Lift Jack – Best Value